-Quick and Dirty PHP website hosting (with PHP support) using Aws Lambda (i.e. pay by requests instead of paying a fixed monthly hosting fees).
+Host your website on Aws Lambda with full PHP 7 support (i.e. pay by requests instead of paying a fixed monthly hosting fee).

 public directory will be accessible as if they were hosted on an Apache server with

 mod_php.
 There are no handlers to write or config files to maintain.

 For example, put two files, index.php and deep/other.php inside your

 lambdaphp deploy.
 Once deployed you should be able to access them online at https://yourdomain.com/index.php, https://yourdomain.com/deep/other.php, etc (details below).

 The Difference is you don't have to pay any monthly hosting fees because they're running on AWS Lambda which means you are billed only by the number of requests.
 This includes 1 million free requests per month and 400,000 GB-seconds of compute time per month (details here).

 Installation is simple.
 All you need is PHP 7+ with

 To install, just type this on your command line (terminal)